-The Antibody Engineering and Technology (ABET) Core is a research core in the School of Medicine and is a core facility for the University of Virginia Cancer Center.
-Our services are available to all investigators at the University of Virginia as well as research institutions and biomedical companies outside the University community.
-Other institutions recognize the expertise of the core and ask for consultation on the operation and establishment of similar facilities.
+The Antibody Engineering and Technology (AbET) core is the antibody research core in the School of Medicine and University of Virginia Cancer Center.
+Our mission is to provide investigators access to current antibody engineering technologies to create the future’s most powerful molecules at the University of Virginia as well as research institutions and biomedical companies outside the University community.

-ACKNOWLEDGEMENT: All investigators are asked to acknowledge the ABET in any publications citing hybridomas created or antibodies engineered and produced by our facility.
-The ABET is supported by the University of Virginia School of Medicine.
+ACKNOWLEDGEMENT: All investigators are asked to acknowledge the AbET Core and support from the University Of Virginia School Of Medicine in any publications citing hybridomas or antibodies engineered and produced by the core.